oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

           ![](./images/adb-dbv_014.png " ")

-       - `APPUSER` must be the only user who has access to the table from now!**
+After completing this task, you will see that `APPUSER` is the only user who can access the `SH1.CUSTOMERS` table.
+You can leave it this way or you can add other database users (e.g. schemas) to the realm authorization list.

 ## Task 4: Reduce mistakes by blocking destructive commands